maxl67/home_assistant/README.md

 - Views: [vacuum_view](lovelace/views/vacuum_view.yaml)

 ### Automation of Heating
 Radiators will be turned off as soon as the last person leaves the appartment.
-Heating will also be stopped in a room, whenever a window/door is opened in that room.
-Different heating shedules (profiles) will be set automatically for regular work days, home office days and guest presence.
+Heating will also be turned off in a room, whenever a window/door is opened in that room.
+Different heating shedules (profiles) will be set automatically for regular work days, home office days or when guests are present.
 I use HomeMatic IP thermostats.
 The virtual HomeMatic CCU (piVCCU) runs on one of my raspis.
 - Packages:   [climate](packages/climate.yaml), [HomeMatic](packages/homematic.yaml)
 - Views: [climate_view](lovelace/views/climate_view.yaml)